SSWConsulting/SSW.Rules.Content/rules/zz-files/rule.md

 ---
-seoDescription: "Do you 'zz' old files rather than deleting them?
-Learn how to preserve your outdated .NET application releases and Microsoft Word proposals by prefixing filenames with 'zz'."
+seoDescription: Do you 'zz' old files rather than deleting them?
+Learn how to preserve your outdated .NET application releases and Microsoft Word proposals by prefixing filenames with 'zz'.
 type: rule
 title: Do you 'zz' old files rather than deleting them?
 uri: zz-files